natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/baremetal/deploy.yaml
 ```

-> In a production cluster you should instead use the [Helm installation method](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start) which will automate the process of upgrading the ingress controller.
+> In a production cluster you should instead use the [Helm installation method](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start) which will help automate the process of upgrading the ingress controller.

 Once the ingress controller finishes installing you should see something like this: